bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/README.md

   - Only log errors and critical warnings.
   - Remove or comment out all per-frame or spammy debug logs.

+## Process & Quality Assurance

+- When a bug or problem is discovered after an edit, always review the *entire scope* of the previous changes—not just the direct lines or files involved in the bug.
+- Re-examine every file and section touched during the problematic update.
+- Look for any accidental changes, deletions, or logic errors introduced at the same time, not just the same type of error.
+- Document both the root cause and any collateral findings.
+- Never patch only the symptom.
+Always check for and address any collateral or hidden issues caused by the same edit.

 ---

 **Keep this folder up to date!**